 We’re orthodontists in London providing early orthodontic treatments in Marylebone & Chelsea for children.
 Orthodontic treatment (aka interceptive) describes any dental procedure recommended by an orthodontist when your child is between 7 and 10 years of age.
 During this time almost all children will have a mixture of “adult” and “baby” teeth still present.
 The aim is to intervene early and “intercept” any abnormalities in the development of the teeth and bite.

 It is important to take action early if your child’s bite is not right.
 Early intervention is often in a child’s best interests.
-If planned and implemented at the right time, this modern approach can reduce or prevent the need for braces when kids are older.
+If planned and implemented at the right time, this modern approach to dentistry can reduce or prevent the need for braces when kids are older.

 Early orthodontic treatment

 - Treatment is more effective while your child is still growing.

 - Reduces the likelihood of complications e.g. damage to the roots or trauma.

 - Potentially avoids more complex treatment in the future.

 - In some cases it avoids the need to extract permanent teeth.

 - Improves your child’s self esteem and confidence.